The Great Lakes Aquarium is located on Duluth, Minnesota’s waterfront nestled along the shipping harbor of Lake Superior.

 There’s nothing like going to a public zoo or aquarium and finding submissive animals and less than desirable habitats that have been prepared for them.

-I feel like the Great Lakes Aquarium is opposite of that in that the living conditions of the animals are clean, fun, and life-like.
+I feel like the Great Lakes Aquarium is the opposite of that in that the living conditions of the animals are clean, fun, and life-like.

 Happy animals make for happy visitors!